 The Memorial Service for Randy will be held at Washington Park United Methodist Church in December.
 Inurnment will be at a separate time in Minnesota.
 Memorial Contributions may be made to Washington Park United Methodist Church, 1955 E. Arizona Ave., Denver, Colorado 80210.
 Please share memories and condolences at www.milehighcares.com.
 Mile High Mortuary and Crem

-To send flowers to Randolph's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Randolph Max Dudler, please visit our floral store.